Satisfactory-Clips-Archive/video-clip-notes/docs/transcriptions/yt--AjFbGOOAQI.md

 # [August 25th, 2020 Livestream](../2020-08-25.md)
 ## Q&A: Will there ever be a 1.0, or are you going to keep it in Early Access forever?
 https://www.youtube.com/watch?v=-AjFbGOOAQI
-This question was possibly duplicated with a more recent answer: [August 10th, 2021 Livestream Q&A: Is there a goal date that you want the game finished?](./yt-_VPyUP6E2pE.md) [https://www.youtube.com/watch?v=_VPyUP6E2pE](https://www.youtube.com/watch?v=_VPyUP6E2pE)
+This question was possibly duplicated with a more recent answer: [August 24th, 2021 Livestream Q&A: Projected date for 1.0?](./yt-HgHTtGAk-Jk.md) [https://www.youtube.com/watch?v=HgHTtGAk-Jk](https://www.youtube.com/watch?v=HgHTtGAk-Jk)

 ### Topics